Low-scale Resonant Leptogenesis in $SU(5)$ GUT with $\mathcal{T}_{13}$ Family Symmetry: Conclusion and Outlook

-We have considered the possibility of realizing low-scale resonant leptogenesis in a specific model based on the $SU(5)$ GUT with the $\mathcal{T}_{13}$ family symmetry.
-This model explains the GUT-scale mass ratios and mixing angles of both quarks and leptons with a complex TBM seesaw mixing and four right-handed neutrinos.
 The single phase in TBM mixing, which predicts both low energy Dirac and Majorana $CP$ phases, is shown to be responsible also for $CP$ violation in resonant leptogenesis.
-We have studied resonant leptogenesis in the three flavor regime and identified a particular pair of right-handed neutrinos capable of producing resonant enhancement to $CP$ asymmetry.
+We have studied resonant leptogenesis in the three flavor regime and identified a particular pair of right-handed neutrinos capable of producing resonant enhancement to the $CP$ asymmetry.
 We have found that the fourth right-handed neutrino, essential to generate viable mass spectrum for the light neutrinos, is also indispensable for low-scale resonant leptogenesis.
 We have determined lower bounds on the right-handed neutrino mass spectrum for successful leptogenesis.
 Considering the constraints from BBN analysis, the lowest bound on the lightest right-handed neutrino is shown to be around $2$ $\text{GeV}$.
 We have also found nontrivial upper bounds on the right-handed neutrino masses because of the presence of lighter neutrinos below the resonant mass which partially wash out the asymmetry generated by the resonant pair.
 The mixing of the sterile and active neutrinos lies within the seesaw expectation; although the regime within the sensitivity of DUNE is in tension with the BBN constraints.
 Future experiments designed to reach the seesaw line would be able to verify our model.